ahillss/ShadertoyCustomTextures/README.md

 # Shadertoy Custom Textures

 Temporarily load images to be into Shadertoy projects.

 To load an image drag and drop it from your computer or the web onto one of the texture preview slots.

+Warning saving a project after using a custom texture will result in it b eing replaced with one of the provided textures, and the sampler settings resetted to their defaults.

 ## There are three ways to use this:
 1. run the script below in the javascript console